ddeleon267/ddeleon267.github.io/_posts/2017-12-20-my_sinatra_app_part_ii_routine_addict.markdown

 A product has a *name* and a *category* (e.g. cleanser, moisturizer, sunscreen).
 A product also has *ingredients* and *notes*, the latter of which allows a user to add any additional information that might be important to users, like whether a product has a problematic ingredient or quality despite its benefits, or if it is particularly suited to a certain skin condition or type.

+This class validates the presence of the product name.

 **Routine_products + a Word on Associations**

 It is worth noting that this project only required very simple model associations (at least one has_many).
-It is also worth noting that I ignored that advice multiple times, both in my initial planning of my project as well as when I asked around for advice on Slack.&#x2028;&#x2028;You see, I am stubborn, and I want what I want, and I was dead-set on a has_many_through relationship among some of my models.
+It is also worth noting that I ignored that advice multiple times, both in my initial planning of my project as well as when I asked around for advice on Slack.
+You see, I am stubborn, and I want what I want, and I was dead-set on a has_many_through relationship among some of my models.
 I considered the following two options:

 Simpler (lol of course this is not the one I chose)
 * **user has_many :routines**